This post may contain affiliate links. Please read our disclosure policy.

 You can use fresh ingredients, but this is also a great way to use up odd pieces of fruit and older spices.

 Last month we went to the apple orchard and picked apples.
-We came home with quite a few, and we’ve been enjoying apple desserts of all kinds (apple pie, apple crisp, applesauce, etc.).
+We came home with quite a few, and we’ve been enjoying apple desserts of all kinds (apple pie, easy apple crisp, Instant Pot applesauce, slow cooker apple butter, etc.).

 You can take peels and cores leftover from making those desserts, toss them in a pot with some cinnamon and cloves, and simmer!